May 2018 Reflections

 During the five hour ride, a few of us sitting near each other in the center of the bus talked with excitement about the weekend ahead.
 LIB Bae was extremely into festivals, and showed us pictures the recent ones he’d been to, including LIB and Coachella.
 He was telling us about a group called Glitch Mob that was headlining later that night at the main stage.
 Knowing service would be spotty once inside the festival, a bunch of us decided to meet at 12:30 am at the Ferris Wheel so we could all go to Glitch Mob together.
 By the time I was off the bus my pain was 85% better.
 In another stroke of luck, the bus dropped everyone off at one gate, the one just north of where my campsite was set up.
 After finding my campsite and settling in, I met most of the people in the festival family I was being welcomed into, The Crescent Clique.
 I then freshened up, had a quick costume change, ate something, and went into the festival to join the ongoing dance party that is LIB.
 After about 30 minutes I started to feel the pain coming back in my lower abdomen so, like I do, I went off on my own for a while, taking a breather and exploring the grounds.

 I met three people in this wooden two level fort called The Hangout.
 One of the two girls was the sign language interpreter at the ADA camp.
 All three of them had been to LIB at least three times and we all hit if off.
 I talked to them about my transition, the work I do now, and what was happening with my stomach.
 They asked if I wanted to walk with them to see a performer at a tent on the other side of the festival, and they’d give me a tour of the grounds.
 I was in awe of how beautiful this festival was.
 Sustainably built, with gorgeous architecture, interactive activities, bridges, varying artistic structures, and insanely cool lighting.
 We got to the music tent they’d wanted to be at and within minutes of being there I told them my stomach was acting up again and I wanted to find a healer.
 The ADA volunteer told me her heart was telling her there would probably be a healer in the tent behind us, so I went over there.
 I peered into the tent to see a bunch of shoeless people talking and a few girls meditating.
 I apologize for interrupting anyone’s mediation and asked if anyone knew how to heal or do reiki.
-A girl in mediation smiled slightly and told me she had just between certified and would love to help.
-I took my shoes off and left them at the entrance of the tent with everyone else’s and a group gathered as I told my story of getting to the festival.
-She then asked me to lay down and prepped her hands for positive healing energy.
-At this point most people exited the tent, and thanked me for sharing my story in such detail….
+Two girls meditating smiled and one of them told me she had just between certified and would love to help.
+I took my shoes off and left them at the entrance of the tent with everyone else’s.
+The entire group of people inside the tent gathered as I told my story of getting to the festival.
+The healer then asked me to lay down and prepped her hands for positive healing energy.
+At that point most people exited the tent, except for the other girl who had been meditating with her, and they all thanked me for sharing my story in such detail….
 Lol.

 I was in that tent for about 30 minutes or so and after she worked her magic, I felt 95% better.
 I couldn’t believe it, I was so happy.
-She had a big smile on her face and explained that my feeling better gave her the affirmation that she needed in order to keep on her path and to not doubt her abilities.
-We shared an amazing embrace, and I went on exploring.
+She had a big smile on her face and explained that my feeling better gave her the affirmation she needed in order to keep on her path and to not doubt her abilities.
+I shared an amazing embrace with them both and then went on exploring.

 I went to a stage that was filled with giant purple and pink mushroom sculptures where I found Paige and the rest of our friends dancing.
 Paige and I went off to grab food and I texted the cute guy from the bus to say we’d meet him at the ferris wheel.
 My text took forever to go through but I had an inkling he would be true to his word, and he was.
 I was the only one from the bus that showed up.
 Paige and I trotted our way through the festival with him to the stage where Glitch Mob was about to perform.